North Carolina vs. South Carolina Duke's Mayo Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 Over/Under Insights

-- North Carolina has combined with its opponents to score more than 58.5 points in eight of 12 games this season.
+- North Carolina and its opponents have combined to score more than 58.5 points in eight of 12 games this season.

-- South Carolina's games have gone over 58.5 points in two opportunities this season.

 - The combined points per game average of the two teams, 57.7, is 0.8 points fewer than Thursday's over/under.

-- This contest's over/under is 2.6 points more than the 55.9 these two squads combine to surrender per game this season.
+- This contest's over/under is 2.6 points greater than the 55.9 these two squads combine to surrender per game this season.

-- The Tar Heels and their opponents have scored an average of 66.7 points per game in 2021, 8.2 more than Thursday's total.
+- Tar Heels games this season feature an average total of 66.7 points, a number 8.2 points higher than Thursday's over/under.

-- The 49.5 PPG average total in Gamecocks games this season is nine points fewer than this game's over/under.
+- In 2021, games involving the Gamecocks have averaged a total of 49.5 points, nine fewer than this game's set over/under.

 North Carolina Stats and Trends

-- In North Carolina's 12 games this year, it has five wins against the spread.
+- In North Carolina's 12 games this season, it has five wins against the spread.

-- North Carolina's games this year have hit the over seven times in 12 opportunities (58.3%).
+- North Carolina's games this year have gone over the point total seven times in 12 opportunities (58.3%).

-- North Carolina is 5-4 against the spread and 6-3 overall this season when the team notches more than 24.3 points.
+- When North Carolina scores more than 24.3 points, it is 5-4 against the spread and 6-3 overall.

-- North Carolina is 5-6 against the spread and 6-5 overall when the team picks up over 357.1 yards.
+- North Carolina is 5-6 against the spread and 6-5 overall when the team piles up over 357.1 yards.

 - This year, the Tar Heels have 14 turnovers, 10 fewer than the Gamecocks have takeaways (24).